slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*

-> *'Everything should be made as simple as possible, but not simpler.'*
+> *'Everything should be made as simple as possible, but not simpler.' -- Albert Einstein*

-> *'If half of the room laughs and half doesn't is a success.'*

-> *'A balance sheet must balance.'*

 Balance is not about spending the same amount of time focused on every area of your life either.
-It's about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships, and personal growth.
+It's about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships and personal growth.

-For a balanced life you need to draw a line.
-Most of us don't want to draw the line and they suffer the consequences.

 > *'Don’t try to make your job your whole life.
-Don’t try to make your art your sole income.'*
+Don’t try to make your art your sole income.' -- unknown*

 ### How to balance an imbalance?